 Dwight Harshbarger, PhD, West Virginia University

-Donald H. Kernan, Key Activities Management & SUPERVALU Inc. (retired)
+Donald H. Kernan, Financial Manager, Key Activities Management & SUPERVALU Inc. (retired)

 Angela Lebbon, PhD, Eastman Chemical Company

 Sigurdur Sigurdsson, PhD, The Icelandic Centre for Research